Energy Materials 1

-The students are supposed to read literature, which is provided in the lecture slides and TUM Moodle system, as there are no tutor classes attributed to these lectures.
+The students are supposed to read literature, which is provided in the lecture slides and TUM Moodle system, as there are no exercise classes attributed to these lectures.

 The students can however visit complimentary seminars on Energy Materials 1 after the lectures.

 - interactive discussions and explanations using the black board.

 - lecture PDFs with the links to the relevant literature are available before and after the lecture in TUM Moodle.